bargoldenberg/New_Space_EDU_SATALLITE/ESP32-CAM/Code Examples/CameraWebServer/README.md

 ![image](https://user-images.githubusercontent.com/76903853/236431974-2ee14caa-7fb5-44fe-8f21-c6c3c9ff7eaa.png)

-#### You can Play with all the features, such as Face Recognition, The image size, etc...
+#### You can Play with all the features, such as Face Recognition, The image Resolution, etc...
 ### Enjoy!